ckait0/startup/notes.md

 ssh -I [key pair file] ubuntu@[ip address]

-`git commit -am "message"` is the ony thing that works
+`git commit -am "message"` is the ony thing that works, everything else is an error of some sort